uyuni-project/uyuni-docs/docs/container-setup.md

 `LANGUAGES=` must name at least one language, and every name must be one of `en` `ja` `zh_CN` `ko`.
-An empty or misspelled value stops the build instead of producing nothing and reporting success.
+An empty or misspelled value stops the build instead of producing nothing and reporting success. `task --dry` makes the same check.

+`export LANGUAGES=en` sets the default for every later command.
+A `LANGUAGES=` on the command line still wins over it.

 ### Controlling concurrency